Garlic (Allium sativum), is one of the oldest cultivated plants in the world and has been grown for over 5000 years.

 Some of its health promoting properties of garlic include:

-- It is a super anti-oxidant and it prevents certain types of cancers, including prostate, skin, esophagus, and stomach cancer.
+- Garlic is a super anti-oxidant and it prevents certain types of cancers, including prostate, skin, esophagus, and stomach cancer.

 - It helps regulate blood sugar metabolism, stimulate and detoxify the liver, and stimulate the nervous system and blood circulation.

-- It thins the blood as effectively as aspirin.
+- Garlic thins the blood as effectively as aspirin.

 - It lowers cholesterol.

-- It prevents hardening of the arteries by relaxing them and helps prevent calcium from binding with other substances that lodge themselves in plaque that can block blood vessels.
+- Finally, it prevents hardening of the arteries by relaxing them and helps prevent calcium from binding with other substances that lodge themselves in plaque that can block blood vessels.

 To save on energy, roast garlic one day when you are baking another dish.